Church of the United Brethren in Christ: Christian Union / Churches of Christ in Christian Union Church

 In 1848 a small group withdrew to form the Republican United Brethren Church.
-They later merged with another small splinter group called the Reformed United Brethren Church to create the Evangelical United Brethren Association.
+They later merged with another small splinter group, called the Reformed United Brethren Church to create the Evangelical United Brethren Association.

 The Evangelical United Brethren Association is believed to have united with several other groups to form the Christian Union in 1864.
 In 1909 the Christian Union split into the Christian Union and the Churches of Christ in Christian Union.

-They are not to be confused with the Evangelical Association that later was known as the Evangelical Church, before merging to become The Evangelical United Brethren Church.
+They are not to be confused with the Evangelical Association that later was known as the Evangelical Church and later merged to become The Evangelical United Brethren Church.

-United Methodist Church & United Church of Canada
+United Methodist Church and United Church of Canada

-The largest "branching" came in 1889 when the main body divided into two groups.
+The largest "branching" came in 1889, when the main body divided into two groups.
 The larger group embraced a new constitution while the smaller group retained the original constitution.
-The larger group was known as the Church of the United Brethren in Christ or, later, The United Brethren Church (UB).
-In 1946 the United Brethren Church merged with the Evangelical Church to form the Evangelical United Brethren Church (EUB).
+The larger group was known as the Church of the United Brethren in Christ or, later, the United Brethren Church (UB).
+In 1946, the United Brethren Church merged with the Evangelical Church to form the Evangelical United Brethren Church (EUB).
 In 1968 the Evangelical United Brethren Church merged with the Methodist Church to form the United Methodist Church (UMC).

-In Canada the more liberal United Brethren group after 1889 joined with the Congregationalists in 1906.
+In Canada, the more liberal United Brethren group after 1889 joined with the Congregationalists in 1906.
 The Congregationalists then joined with the Methodist Church and most of the Presbyterian Churches in Canada in 1925 to form the United Church of Canada.
 The more conservative United Brethren Church after 1889 continues to this day as the United Brethren Church in Canada.
 When EUB churches in the United States entered the UMC in 1968, congregations in Central Canada merged with the United Church of Canada.

 Evangelical Church of North America & Evangelical Missionary Church of Canada

 In 1968, a number of the Evangelical United Brethren Churches in the US and Canada left the Evangelical United Brethren Church/United Methodist Church.
 Some rejoined the Church of the United Brethren in Christ, other denominations, or remained independent.
-Most joined together to form the Evangelical Church of North America.
+Most joined to form the Evangelical Church of North America.
 Later, because of international laws and legal requirements by Revenue Canada, the Canadian branch of the Evangelical Church of North America withdrew to form its own denomination.
 The Evangelical Church in Canada then merged with the Missionary Church of Canada to form the Evangelical Missionary Church in Canada.
 Fraternal ties between the Evangelical Church and the Evangelical Missionary Church have been maintained.